VladBobarika/Figure/README.md

 # Figure
-#Learning how to position elements
+#I learned how to position the elements.
+Look at what a cool figure I made.